SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 - Save the finished animation into a GIF
 - Must have selected "Encode GIF" Generation Option above
 - Technically the gif gets saved as a gifX.tmp file, and then only renamed and moved when you "Save" it.

+Debug Log:
+- Will show a state list of CPU threads and images.

+Save Mp4:
+- Will use the included ffmpeg.exe to save your animation as mp4.
+- It converts the encoded GIF, so you have to run Local GIf, Global GIF or AllParam generation mode to be able to Save Mp4.
+- You can use it before of after saving the GIF.

 ---------------------------------------------------------------------------------------------------------